PaddlePaddle/PaddleFL/python/paddle_fl/mpc/examples/model_encryption/README.md

 Model encryption demo contains three scenarios:

-*  **Encrypt Model and Train**
+*  **Transpile Model and Train**

-Each party loads PaddlePadlde model and encrypts it.
-Each party feeds the encrypted data to train the encrypted model.
+Each party loads an empty PaddlePadlde model and transpile it into encrypted and empty model.
+Each party feeds encrypted data to train the encrypted model.
 Each party can get one share for the encrypted model.
 PaddlePaddle model can be reconstructed with three encrypted model shares.

 *  **Encrypt Pre-trained Model and Update**